Vasiti Soko

-Vasiti Soko is a Fijian geographic information system (GIS) specialist and the director of the National Disaster Management Office (NDMO) of Fiji.
-In October 2021, she was the recipient of the inaugural Women's International Network for Disaster Risk Reduction (WIN DRR) Leadership Award, from the United Nations Office for Disaster Risk Reduction (UNDRR).
+Vasiti Soko is a Fijian disaster risk management specialist, geospatial scientist, humanitarian leader, and climate resilience practitioner.
+She is best known for serving as the first female Director of the National Disaster Management Office (NDMO) of Fiji from 2019 to 2024.
+She currently serves as Emergency Operations Planning Coordinator at the University of California, Berkeley, Associate Director for Climate and Disaster (Indo-Pacific) at Tetra Tech, and Pacific Regional Director for the Practitioner Exchange for Effective Response to Sea Level Rise (PEERS).
+In October 2021, she was awarded the inaugural Women's International Network for Disaster Risk Reduction (WIN DRR) Excellence in Leadership Award by the United Nations Office for Disaster Risk Reduction (UNDRR).

 Education

-Vasiti Soko obtained a BA from the University of the South Pacific (USP) in Suva, Fiji in 2006, together with a diploma in GIS.
-In 2018 she obtained a master's in geodesy and spatial science from the RMIT University in Melbourne, Australia.
+Soko obtained a Bachelor of Arts in Geography and Land Use Planning and a Diploma in Geographic Information Systems (GIS) from the University of the South Pacific (USP) in Suva, Fiji.
+She later obtained a Master of Geospatial Science from RMIT University in Melbourne, Australia.